corot/thorp/thorp_boards/README.md

 ## Arduino

 It interfaces with the half-ring of sonars and the four backward pointing IR sensors.
-Publishes:
-  * Static tf from base frame to ring center
-  * Static tfs for the four IR sensors
+It publishes:
-  * Sonar readings as a single sensor_msgs/LaserScan
+  * 11 sonar readings as sensor_msgs/Range messages
-  * IR readings as four sensor_msgs/Range
+  * 4 IR sensor readings as sensor_msgs/Range messages

 ### Prerequirements

 To interface with Thorp's Arduino Mega 2560 board, flash the provided firmware.
 Note that analog and trigger pins are hardcoded, so probably you need to adapt the first lines of the firmware to your needs.
-Tehn, you must install the Arduino udev rule to make the board available on the default port "/dev/arduino":
+Then, you must install the Arduino udev rule to make the board available on the default port "/dev/arduino":

     $ roscd thorp_boards
     $ sudo cp resources/58-arduino.rules /etc/udev/rules.d